tiggus/kpmg/README.md

 ## challenge 2

-powershell function to query metadata - assumes config completed to open connection
+powershell function to query metadata - assumes config completed to open connection to aws

 ## challenge 3

+doing at lunch - coffee time followed by standups and meetings